lucasmgraham2/lucasmgraham2.github.io/README.md

-# My Resume Portfolio
+# Resume Portfolio - Last Updated 9/7/24
-Hey👋
-Welcome to my resume portfolio website!
 This site is hosted with GitHub Pages and serves as a showcase of my skills, experience, and professional background.
 Below is an overview of the sections included in the website.

 ## About
 The **About** section provides a brief introduction to who I am, my professional background, and what drives me.
 It highlights some of my honors and what I am passionate about.